vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/097/07_sa_hi.md

 On śundhyú- see comm. ad V.52.9.

-I would now be inclined to tr. the bahuvrīhi híraṇya-vāśīḥ (for the inflection see AiG II.2.408) as implicitly pl. (‘having golden axes’, rather than the publ.
+I would now be inclined to tr. the bahuvrīhi híraṇya-vāśīḥ (for the inflection see AiG II.2.408) as implicitly pl. (‘having golden axes’, rather than the published

 ‘having a golden axe’ flg.
 Geldner/Renou) because it seems to refer to Agni’s flames.
 HPS tr.